Terry10086/Robust-Neural-Radiance-Fields-Addressing-Degradation-Effects-through-Uncertainty-Guidance/README.md

 ## Description / Implementation

-Code for **Degradation-Free NeRF: Uncertainty-Guided Neural Radiance Fields against Diverse Degradation Factors**.
+Code for **Uncertainty-guided Neural Radiance Fields against Diverse Degradation Factors**.

 The implementation is built upon:
 - [nerf-pytorch](https://github.com/yenchenlin/nerf-pytorch), corresponding to the **Ours (NeRF)** model in the paper.